arlofonseca/fivem-parking/README.md

 4. Run `npm install -g pnpm` to globally install the package manager [pnpm](https://pnpm.io).
 5. Download or clone the repository with `git clone https://github.com/arlofonseca/fivem-parking`.
 6. Install all dependencies with `pnpm i`.
+7. Create a new file named `.env` within the root directory.
+8. Copy the contents of `.env.example` to the newly created `.env` file and edit accordingly.
+9. Connect your database with `pnpm pull` to add Prisma models to `schema.prisma`.
+10. Generate Prisma client using `pnpm generate`.
-7. Build the resource with `pnpm build`.
+11. Build the resource with `pnpm build`.

-Use `pnpm watch` to rebuild whenever a file is modified and `pnpm format` to autoformat using prettier.
+Use `pnpm watch` to rebuild whenever a file is modified.

 ## Usage